Tokyo Cultural Itinerary (1–14 Days): City & Culture

 Cultural connection: Daimyo garden × chanoyu; canal towns & folk faith; classic downtown foodways.

-Cultural connection: Medieval samurai government; Zen & wabi-sabi; Pure Land devotion.
+Cultural connection: Medieval samurai government; Zen simplicity; coastal life and quiet temple landscapes.

 Morning